DFE-Digital/get-into-teaching-app/docs/development.md

 * Build the [get-into-teaching-api](https://github.com/DFE-Digital/get-into-teaching-api) following the documentation in that project.
 Configure it use a dev CRM instance and docker-based Redis and Postgresql database
 * Run the API on https://localhost:5001/api
-* Run the app using env vars to point to the local api:
+* Run the app using env vars to point to the local API:
 ```bash
 GIT_API_ENDPOINT=https://localhost:5001/api  \
  GIT_API_TOKEN=secret-git  \